 If you have been following me for awhile now, you know I am a huge fan of sustainable seafood.
 I have this phobia that we won’t have delicious seafood in the future (probably in the near future) since we are destroying our planet!
 I was actually exploring the restaurant show in Toronto a few years back and I came upon the MSC Certified Sustainable booth.
 I was immediately hooked (get it? hooked, fish haha) since they were all about sustainable fishing and I knew I wanted to be apart of sharing this amazing organization!

-The MSC doesn’t recognize fisheries, they are certified to our standard, and we don’t reward them!
-Please update to say: If you are not familiar with the MSC blue fish label (aka the Marine Stewardship Council) they are a global, non profit organization that is dedicated to keeping our oceans healthy and safeguarding seafood supplies for the future.
+If you are not familiar with the MSC blue fish label (aka the Marine Stewardship Council) they are a global, non profit organization that is dedicated to keeping our oceans healthy and safeguarding seafood supplies for the future.
 They work with scientists, suppliers, grocery stores, and companies to make sure

 October is seafood month and I have created a MSC certified sustainable scallop tom yum soup recipe that you can feel good about eating!